Custom Search

 Open: Free entry to the public from 10.00 to 17.00 daily.

-A small Roman Aquaduct.
+A small Roman Aqueduct.

 Unsigned and not particularly rated as a tourist attraction as it has been heavily restored and there are better examples to be seen in the Algarve.